DragonRidersUnite/docs-prototype-docsify/docs/API/audio.md

 ```

-!> IMPORTANT: Please take note that gain and pitch must be given float values (eg gain: 1.0, not gain: 1 or game: 0).
+!> IMPORTANT: Please take note that gain and pitch must be given float values (eg gain: 1.0, not gain: 1 or gain: 0).

 ## Advanced Audio Manipulate (Crossfade)